 Project costs following the City’s Living Streets policy wasn’t significantly different from a standard reconstruction project; however, the sustainability benefits were immense.
 For example, the City’s Bartelmy/Meyer project reconstructed 1.5 miles of residential streets with green enhancements.
 The streets were narrowed from 30 to 24 feet, which improved stormwater quality, and also reduced the cost of future maintenance.
 Walkability, active living, neighborhood aesthetics, tree cover, and water quality were improved with the addition of 1.5 miles of sidewalk, 200 trees, 32 raingardens, and a larger regional basin.
 The project also included a public art feature with raindrop ripples stenciled into the sidewalks at each rainwater garden.
 In total, the road reconstruction project reduced one acre of impervious surface.
 As a result of the project, it is anticipated that raingardens will capture the first inch of runoff from any rainfall event, resulting in lower runoff.
 The City incentivizes stormwater management practices for residential areas.
 When Living Streets is implemented, stormwater management costs will be much less over time.

 The City’s Living Streets policy is one of many ways the City is committed to sustainability.
 Maplewood promotes sustainability through its efficient delivery of infrastructure projects, design standards, education, and operations.
 Sustainability is integrated into the City’s comprehensive plan and is part of the City’s daily operations, culture, and the Sustainable Maplewood identity.
 The City’s Comprehensive Plan has a chapter on sustainability, which includes vision, goals, and implementation strategies, all integrated into the Plan.
 The City’s commitment to sustainability is shown in many ways, including having a dedicated full time Environmental Planner, as well as a full time Green Corp member.
 In addition, the City has an Environmental and Natural Resources Commission and Green Team of City staff that works on sustainable operating practices.
 The City also provides opportunities for Maplewood residents and businesses to develop sustainability attitudes and actions that will strengthen the natural and built environment.
-This includes having Environmental Neighborhood Groups, providing guidance and resources for the community on energy, local food, community gardens, environmental ordinances, an environmental newsletter, and an annual Sustainability Report.
+This includes having Environmental Neighborhood Groups, providing guidance and resources for the community on energy, local food, community gardens, environmental ordinances, and an environmental newsletter.

 Awards and Recognitions